NebulaTheBot/Nebula/README.md

 # About
 Nebula is a multiplatform, multipurpose bot with the ability to add extensions to have additional features.

-**Please note that Nebula is currently in an alpha preview state and only usable within Discord with limited functionality.**
+**Please note that Nebula is currently unstable and is only usable within Discord.**

 # Contributing
 While we're developing the multiplatform version of the bot, you can still [help us](CONTRIBUTING.MD) if you find any bugs.

-Only bug fixes are accepted, **no new features!**